IntegrationEngineeringLaboratory/ch_linkbot_binding/README.md

 ## 1. Update your Linkbot Hub

+The following command should all be executed on your Linkbot-Hub.

 First, you will have to point your Linkbot-Hub to the development repositories.
 Attach a monitor/keyboard/mouse to your Linkbot Hub, open a terminal, and issue the following command to begin editing the repository sources file: